veepionyc/veepionyc.github.io/_posts/android/2017-08-22-documentation.md

     import io.veep.android.vpkit_library.VPKitApplication;

 Firstly, you'll need to introduce your application to VEEPIO.
 The first Activity of your app is a good location for this.
 A triplet of unique strings identify your app to the Veepio SDK: appID, clientID and clientSecret.
-To obtain these identifiers, visit the [Veepio Developer Portal](https://developer.veep.io), register an account and create an app.
+To obtain these identifiers, visit the [Veepio Developer Portal](https:\\developer.veep.io), register an account and create an app.

 For testing purposes you can use the identifiers for the Veepio test app:

 ```
-        //java
+        \\java

         String appId = "VEEPIO_by_url_test_app_id";
         String clientId = "1zArpBErovQ1MjVHvigJqXwE8qt47U2Yy5XzG3CP";
         String clientSecret = "VpLIvEetceUnHBEIf6fLUwLxELBh2QesZ6iLLiPHCesRLXfOLLJNcFfmp03wJfGaJquO3V8KqHjtvzlufuXfWWgcpWVw9wxfBJNYdZh96JHV5hk44dJbqiCqplrKcSml";
         VPKitApplication.setAppId(appId, clientId, clientSecret);
 ```

+In some cases you may need to pass a Context instance in via the initialiser (this will be determined by your host app setup):

+        Context context = getApplicationContext()  // this may vary
+                                                   // depending on your
+                                                   // app configuration
+        VPKitApplication.setAppId(context, appId, clientId, clientSecret);

 The credentials must be set before initialising an instance of `VPKPreview`